shubhamsinha21/shubhamsinha21/README.md

 ### 🚀 Skills & Experience

- 1.Machine Learning Intern at Dave AI and Software Engineer Fellow at Headstarter AI.
+ 1. Machine Learning Intern at Dave AI and Software Engineer Fellow at Headstarter AI.

  2. React Native Developer (Frontend) @ [Codeate](https://www.codeate.in/) (Remote) - As a project contributor, I play a pivotal role in shaping the digital learning landscape, crafting innovative e-learning
     solutions that transform lives.
 I’m committed to bridging the gap between technology and human potential.